It DOES compute…really.

 Many people contact BLiPPEE asking us what their toy is worth.
 This page will give you a general idea of our philosophy with respect to classic and vintage toys, and their value.
 We are not appraisers.
 We just love toys.
 What you read here is based on years of experience and experiences dedicated to collecting, buying, selling, researching and most importantly, playing with the toys we love.

 To help you find out the ‘market value’ of a specific item, check out sites like Kovel’s or eBay.
-But when using eBay, bear in mind that just because someone is willing to pay 100 bucks for something on eBay, that doesn’t necessarily determine its market value.
+But when using eBay, bear in mind that just because someone is willing to pay 100 bucks for something on eBay, that 100 bucks may be a market value, but it doesn’t necessarily determine its true value.
 However, it gives you a definite idea of what someone will pay for it.
 There IS a difference.

-The passion for toys here at BLiPPEE has not led any of us to investigate the specific ‘market value’ of all the items with which we come in contact.
-Basically, I know what I like and I decide what it’s worth based on my gut at the time – my gut is this: I like that toy, how much am I willing to pay for it?
+The passion for toys here at BLiPPEE has not led any of us to investigate the specific ‘market value’ of EVERY item with which we come in contact.
+Basically, we know what we like and we decide what it’s worth based on our gut at the time – our gut is this: I like that toy, how much am I willing to pay for it?
 If I pay 100 bucks, then to me, the toy was worth 100 bucks, ‘market value’ notwithstanding.

 Buying toys as an investment is another story altogether.
 At BLiPPEE, we have a substantial investment in toys, but we’re not investors.
 We just like toys.
 Doesn’t everybody?